AnimalLogic/maya-usd/README.md

 There are a few specific things, such as:
 + We don't rely on cmake "FindPackage" macros for Boost, USD etc as rez provides us with the same information
 + To avoid having a dependency on AL_USDMaya when working with USD files, some of the schema metadata defined here is filtered out of the relevant pluginInfo.json file, and is expected to be part of the AL_USDCommonSchemas.
-See here.
 AL_USDCommonSchemas is included by our tests, but not when running a standard environment, so please be aware of this when attempting to use functionality which relies on ths metadata (There is an argument for adding this dependency)

 # Important branches